mknj/prettyjsontable/README.md

 # TLDR

-Read a json array or jsonstream from stdin and print a nice tabular representation.
+Read a json array or jsonstream from stdin and print as table.

 The package provides the `prettyjsontable` command and a `jt` shortcut.